Book of Common Prayer: 1559 prayer book

-Many ordinary churchgoers — that is, those who could afford one, as it was expensive — would own a copy of the Prayer Book.
+Many ordinary churchgoers – that is, those who could afford one, as it was expensive – would own a copy of the Prayer Book.
 Judith Maltby cites a story of parishioners at Flixton in Suffolk who brought their own Prayer Books to church in order to shame their vicar into conforming with it.
 They eventually ousted him.
 Between 1549 and 1642, roughly 290 editions of the Prayer Book were produced.
 Before the end of the English Civil War (1642–1651) and the introduction of the 1662 prayer book, something like a half a million prayer books are estimated to have been in circulation.

-The 1559 Book of Common Prayer was also translated into other languages within the English sphere of influence.
-A (re)translation into Latin was made in the form of Walter Haddon's Liber Precum Publicarum of 1560.
-It was destined for use in the English universities.
+The 1559 prayer book was also translated into other languages within the English sphere of influence.
+A translation into Latin was made in the form of Walter Haddon's Liber Precum Publicarum of 1560.
+Intended for use in the worship of the collegiate chapels of Oxford, Cambridge, Eton, and Winchester, it was resisted by some Protestants.
 The Welsh edition of the Book of Common Prayer for use in the Church in Wales was published in 1567.
 It was translated by William Salesbury assisted by Richard Davies.